Japanese fighter ace Saburo Sakai.

 Sadaaki “Matsu-chan” Akamatsu describing fighter tactics against American planes with the Raiden.
-This a shot from some great footage i managed to find which actually shows Akamatsu talking which is quite cool along with some other stuff & good J2M Raiden footage.
-I HIGHLY HIGHLY suggest watching it from the link at the bottom.
+This a shot from some great footage i managed to find, I HIGHLY HIGHLY suggest watching it from the link at the bottom.

 Sadaaki Akamatsu (born 30 July 1910) was an infamous JNAF ace who fought from 1937 in China till the end of WW2 in 1945.
 Akamatsu was well known, with a reputation as a trouble-maker and also a